Autoimmune Diseases & Chronic Pain

 It is important to work closely with a healthcare professional to find the most effective treatment plan for managing chronic pain in autoimmune diseases.
 It is important to keep in mind that what works for one person may not work for another and that a combination of different treatments may be necessary to achieve the best possible outcome.

-How can acupuncture help autoimmune disease and chronic pain?
+How can acupuncture help autoimmune diseases and chronic pain?

 Acupuncture is a form of traditional Chinese medicine that involves the insertion of thin needles into specific points on the body called acupoints.
 It is believed that acupuncture works by stimulating the body's natural healing abilities and restoring balance to the body's energy or Qi.